evanpeikon/Machine-Learning/hyperparameter_optimization/README.md

 Parameters are model settings that are learned, adjusted, and optimized automatically.
 Conversely, hyperparameters need to be manually set manually by whoever is programming the machine learning algorithm.

 Generally, tuning hyperparameters has known effects on machine learning algorithms.
 However, it’s not always clear how to best set a hyperparameter to optimize model performance for a specific dataset.
 As a result, search strategies are often used to find optimal hyperparameter configurations.
-In this newsletter, I’m going to cover the following hyperparameter tuning methods:
+In this tutorial, I’m going to cover the following hyperparameter tuning methods:
 - **Grid Search** is a cross-validation technique for hyperparameter tuning that finds an optimal parameter value among a given set of parameters specified in a grid; and
 - **Random Search** is a tuning technique that randomly samples a specified number of uniformly distributed algorithm parameters.